3.9.12 Non Agency Adoptions

 1. Alternatives to adoption - find out why an Adoption Order is being sought and offer information about alternatives such as Special Guardianship Orders or Child Arrangements Orders, a change of the child's name and, in the case of step-parents, Parental Responsibility Orders;

-2. The child's need to know that s/he is adopted and have information about the birth family;
+2. The child's need to know that they have been adopted and have information about their birth family;

 3. The requirement for the consent of parents with Parental Responsibility to be obtained and the fact that this will be the responsibility of the applicant, and not the local authority;